ilearnazuretoday/create-aci/README.md

 -   Switch back to docker desktop context: `docker context use default`

 We’ve see how easy it is to deploy a container group directly to Azure Container Instances.
 This could be very useful for testing purposes and quick inner development loop.

-This blog barely scratches the surface of what Azure Container Instances can do and how to integrate developer workflow.
-In my opinion Azure Container Instances is one of the most flexible and powerful serverless offerings in Azure.

 There are a lot of great blogs and tutorials to check if you are interested to learn more.